ykjit/yk/docs/README.md

 # ykdocs

-Documentation for the Yorick Metatracer.
+Documentation for the Yk Metatracer.

 Use [mdbook](https://crates.io/crates/mdbook) to generate the docs.